pedroski121/pedroski121/README.md

 Hi 👋 My name is Obi Pedro Chinomso
 ===================================

-Backend Engineer
+Fullstack Software Developer
 ----------------

-I've been coding from a young age.
-Dabbled in cisco networking, machine learning, and mobile development, now focused on building backend systems.
-I have a high affinity for writing code and hope to use code someday to improve the standard of living of humanity.
+I love anything technology.
+Dabbled in cisco networking, machine learning, and mobile development, now focused on building  fullstack applications.
+I have a high affinity towards writing code and hope to use code someday to improve the standard of living of humanity.

-* 🌍  I'm based on planet earth
+* 🌍  I live on planet earth
 * ✉️  You can contact me at [obipedrochinomso@gmail.com](mailto:obipedrochinomso@gmail.com)
 * 🤝  I'm open to having fun building software